juliwalter/TelegramQuiz/README.md

 TelegramQuiz is a python based script, which feeds your Telegram bot with multiple-choice questions.
 The following commands can be performed with this bot
 * /start - Welcomes the user and prints out the /help output
-* /question - Diplays a multiple-choice question to the user
+* /question - Diplays a multiple-choice question to user
-* /help - Displays all commands and bot interactions to the user
+* /help - Displays all commands and bot interactions to user
 * /config - Displays a menu for quiz parameter adjustments (tbd)
-* Any other message will be echoed to the user
+* Any other message will be echoed to user

 ## Setup